delster1/nvimconf/README.md

 - If you're really struggling, try watching the [nvim setup tutorial that i used](https://www.youtube.com/watch?v=zHTeCSVAFNY)
 - Finally, if you're REALLY struggling, feel free to DM me on discord, I can help you out.

+### Recommendations and info about my setup
+I have a bunch of plugins installed each in their own .lua files.
+Some files have multiple plugins in them.

+I'd recommend looking into the youtube video I linked above to get a better understanding of how to use nvim and how to install plugins and stuff.
+It's a great video and it's what I used to set up my nvim.

+I'd also recommend looking at the [Lazy](https://github.com/folke/lazy.nvim) documentation to get a better understanding of how to use it.
+It's a great package manager and it makes installing plugins super easy.